 - In addition, if they’re offering you a labour warranty, the potential cost of driving back out for service calls must be factored into their costs.

 - And finally, customers tend to be further apart, making servicing more time-consuming and costly.

 Certain regions may also have different regulations, or require additional licensing, which may add to the cost of delivering the service.

-Finally, large metropolitan areas like the Greater Toronto Area tend to have a dense collection of HVAC contractors, and a huge dense pool of customers, leading to somewhat lower prices due to increased competition.
+Finally, large metropolitan areas like the Greater Toronto Area or the Greater Vancouver Area tend to have a dense collection of HVAC contractors, and a huge dense pool of customers, leading to somewhat lower prices due to increased competition.

 However, it’s important to note that this mainly affects the lower end of the market.
 Established, dependable companies will typically charge prices roughly inline with the average across Canada.

 In other words, larger metropolitan areas (in particular the GTA) may feature more smaller less-established vendors or individual contractors offering lower prices in order to compete.